McCarthy House (Virginia City, Nevada)

 The McCarthy House in Virginia City, Nevada was built in 1875 before the Virginia City's Great Fire of October 26, 1875 but, downhill from commercial C Street, it survived the fire.
 It is a gable-front 1 1/2-story house with shiplap siding.

 It was listed on the National Register of Historic Places in 1995.
 It is also included in the Virginia City Historic District, a National Historic Landmark.

 The house was occupied by T.F.
 McCarthy during 1875 to 1914, then vacant from 1914 to 1986.

 Significance

 The McCarthy House, situated in the middle of an Irish-immigrant locality, is a well-conserved house of the working class.
-As an outstanding expression of a significant ethnic and mining workforce, the house became notable under criterion A. It is noteworthy under criterion C as well, because the Comstock Mining District is an example of the vernacular architecture used for an average working-class house.
+As an expression of a significant ethnic and mining workforce, the house became notable under criterion A. It is noteworthy under criterion C as well, because the Comstock Mining District is an example of the vernacular architecture used for an average working-class house.